 Meet our Superhero ambassadors

 We’re extremely proud to present our intrepid family of ambassadors, whose abundant Superhero spirit has seen them turn many of life’s obstacles into opportunities.
-By sharing their stories, they hope to give any potential Superheroes wondering if this event is for you, the encouragement you need to sign up and find your own inner superpower!
+By sharing their stories, they hope to give all you budding Superheroes out there the encouragement you need to sign up and find your own inner superpower!

 The bionic force behind this epic series is Paralympian Sophia Warner.
 “I’m thrilled to introduce my ambassadors and my inspiration for the series.
 Please sign up and join us.
 I promise you won’t regret it!”

-Sophie’s superpower: Wanting to be the best she can be
+Sophie’s superpower: “Always striving to be the best I can be.”